jeffreysbrother/spacesjs/README.md

 - [ ] the elimination of additional (potentially detrimental) special characters
 - [ ] the elimination of hyphens just before the extension (`image-.png`)
 - [ ] prevent file extensions from being modified
+- [ ] improve program architecture to reduce redundancy and improve readability

 Thanks to [Tim Spinks](https://github.com/monkishtypist) for making valuable RegEx suggestions.